-- If you have Packera, transplant some into garlic mustard patches. - If you don't have Packera, buy or trade with friends for plants, or sow seeds.
-It's not too late to start Packera from seed this year. - Packera spreads easily in the right conditions part shade, average to slightly moist soil - the same conditions favored by garlic mustard! - The takeover might require several years. - Cut garlic mustard stalks when in flower, to reduce future seed load?
+- If you have Packera, transplant some into garlic mustard patches. - If you don't have Packera, buy or trade with friends for plants, or sow seeds. - Packera spreads easily in the right conditions part shade, average to slightly moist soil - the same conditions favored by garlic mustard! - The takeover might require several years. - Continue to cut garlic mustard stalks when in flower, to reduce future seed load.